jwebb68/c-interfaces/README.md

  - one ptr (vtbl ptr) per interface per struct.
  - no dupe of func pointers, they are in const ram.
- - not so fast, 2 index loads + jump per func call.
+ - not so fast, 2 index loads + jump + 2 other index loads per func call.
  - can check for corruption (e.g. vtable must begin with magic number)
  - no interface inheritance
  - would use offsetof (misra: argh)